The results of World Mayor 2008 will be announced on 14 October More

 Interlocal cooperative mechanisms

-An 1890 introduction of intergovernmental cooperation units in the same nation (which now has over 18,000 such mechanisms) led to the later adaptation of such mechanisms in nations that were looking for a mechanism more limited in scope.
+The 1890 introduction of intergovernmental cooperation units in France (which now has such mechanisms that cover the majority of its population) led to the later adaptation of such mechanisms in nations seeking a mechanism more limited in scope.
 Australia’s Tasmania regional council (1920s introduction) was an early foreign adaptation of this mechanism.
 Australia’s neighbor New Zealand has also implemented intergovernmental cooperative mechanisms following its lead in the region.
-But the United States leads in the implementation of such mechanisms implemented in the 1950s and thereafter, with US examples being more numerous and diverse in their roles and composition.
+The United States saw the implementation of such mechanisms implemented in the 1950s and thereafter.
 In the US, these mechanisms carry such terms as regional councils, councils of government and others.
 As in the nation of origin, the US mechanisms do not uniformly have the same role.
+However, in France, unlike the United States, such examples have had generations of variations, the most recent version being reflected in the system of the Nantes Urban Community covered by a City Mayors article.

 The largest US mechanism is the Southern California Association of Governments (SCAG).
-SCAG’s efforts to deliver a plan for the regional units, that has been tried several times and failed to secure willingness, also reveals the limitations of this mechanism in delivering substantive change.
-In the nation of origin the recognition of this weakness is demonstrated by the fact that it introduced in the mid 20th Century regional bodies that incrementally gained power and are now elected bodies that form a unit of government above the county level.
+SCAG’s efforts to deliver a plan for the regional units, which has been tried several times and failed to secure willingness, also reveals the limitations of this mechanism in delivering substantive change.
+In the nation of origin, France, recognition of this weakness is demonstrated by the fact that it introduced in the mid-20th Century regional bodies that incrementally gained power and are now elected bodies that form a unit of government above the county level.
+This is despite the fact that interlocal cooperative mechanisms have been upgraded in France as well.

 In the US, two regions have managed to upgrade their intergovernmental cooperative mechanisms to establish a region-wide system.
-These are the Portland Metro system of Oregon (that covers three counties) and the Twin Cities Metro system of Minnesota (that covers seven counties).
-As regional experts in the US like Anthony Downs of Brookings have noted, more US regions could benefit if the examples of the exceptions were emulated.
+These are the Portland Metro system of Oregon (covering three counties) and the Twin Cities Metro system of Minnesota (covering seven counties).
+As regional experts in the US (such as Anthony Downs of Brookings) have noted, more US regions could benefit if the examples of the exceptions were emulated.

-In general such a framework has performed optimally when it is sufficiently integrated and fails when it is not.
+In general, such a framework has performed optimally when it is sufficiently integrated and fails when it is not.
 Further, it is important to maintain the right balance in the power dynamics within the region, and to recognize when growing pains require modification to address changing ground conditions.
+Consistent support of state/provinces and/or national government, whatever the case may be, also facilitates evolution as British Columbia’s example shows.

 New York City